I never meant to build a personal brand.

 The worst part is that, honestly, I couldn’t blame her.
 I wasn’t confident in what I was doing, so why would I expect anyone else to be?

-That day, I realised something important: if people don’t know who you are or what you do, they’ll assume you’re not worth paying attention to.
+If people don’t know who you are or what you do, they’ll assume you’re not worth paying attention to.

 It was clear to me that I couldn’t just sit back and hope people would see my value - I had to do something.